50% Of African Americans Die Without A Will—It’s Time To Change That

 What is estate planning?

-It’s the process of making sure you have the legal documents in place for if you become disabled as well as what will happen to your assets when you die.
+It’s the process of making sure you have the legal documents in place for if you become disabled, as well as what will happen to your assets when you die.

-That’s a good distinction.
 When I think about estate planning, I only think about when you die.
 I don’t know if people think about the possibility of becoming disabled.

 It’s equally as important.
 Most people are going to be disabled for some period of time before they die now that people are living so long.
 If the person becomes disabled and can’t make their own medical or financial decisions, the only way that somebody can legally make [decisions] for them is to go to court and do a guardianship or conservatorship proceeding.
 It’s expensive and time-consuming, and it’s just really unnecessary.